Generation and migration of hydrocarbons in the Maracaibo basin, Venezuela: An integrated basin study.

 Published in Advances in Organic Geochemistry, 1985, Part I, Petroleum Geochemistry – Proceedings of the 12th International Meeting on Organic Geochemistry.
 Jülich, Germany, 16-20 september 1985.
 Page 261 – 280.

-It was based of 2 years of applied research.
-And has evolved into a classic reference on Maracaibo Basin, with a very high citation index.
+It was based on 2 years of applied research.
+Has evolved into a classic reference on Maracaibo Basin, with a respectable citation index (160 Google Scholar citations).

 Pioneer and writer of the classic reference textbooks Petroleum Geochemistry and Geology, 1979 and 1996.
 Our study, article and findings on generation, migration and accumulation were also used and included in his 1996 updated book.